Yashaswini-Sreenivasa/FTA_Link_Prediction/README.md

 _**Reinforcement Learning Model:**_

-Rl.py: Implementation of the Graph Convolutional Network layers and training the model as an agent to predict missing links in the fault trees.
+RL_GCN.py: Implementation of the Graph Convolutional Network layers and training the model as an agent to predict missing links in the fault trees.

+RL_SAGE.py: Implementation of the GRAPHSAGE layers using Reinforcement learning techniques to predict links in a fault tree.